By Jennifer Kaciuba

 “Just grab her by one arm Natalie”.

-I felt like a crane was lifting me up.
-I opened my eyes and Mike and Natalie were carrying me, my legs and feet dragged on the ground.
-My bare feet were blackened with dirt and distress from the summer and now bloody from this unwilling trip.
+I felt like a crane, one of those construction cranes that carry the large parts of metal to make the buildings, was lifting me up.
+I felt pinching un-derneath both of my armpits.
+I opened my eyes and Mike and Natalie were hoisting me up and carrying me.
+They were my personal crutches.
+I opened my eyes as they carried the top of my body while my legs and feet dragged on the ground.
+My bare feet must have looked blackened with dirt and distress from the summer and now bloody from this unwilling trip.
 I kept my head down but opened my eyes.
 I closed them once I realized we were going into her house.
-The creature from before was gone.
+The scary area that I couldn’t walk through hadn’t any creature in it.

 “Jess shut the hell up.
 Fuck shut up”.
 I didn’t understand why she told me to shut up, we all knew that a fucking tornado could come through this house and her father would never even wake up.